-Before you even start filming, consider what tools you'll be able to use, and what you’re ultimately trying to achieve.
-For example, shooting in 4K will create amazing quality footage, but that might be at the expense of frame rate, and the resolution will put massive demands on your editing hardware, and so could make the process much more frustrating if you don’t have the computer to match your ambition (see the best prices on our best computers for video editing if you feel you need to upgrade).
+Before you even start filming, consider what tools you'll use, and what you’re ultimately trying to achieve.
+For example, shooting in 4K should create amazing quality footage, but that might be at the expense of frame rate, and the resolution will put massive demands on your editing hardware, which could make the process much more frustrating if your computer isn't up to the job (see the best prices on our best computers for video editing if you feel you need to upgrade).

-On the flip side, if this is for work, many clients will not be satisfied with a 1080p end product, and blowing up lower resolution footage should be avoided.
+On the flip side, if this is for work, many clients today will not be satisfied with a 1080p end product, and blowing up lower-resolution footage should be avoided.
 So weigh up the strength of your hardware and software and set specific requirements for the end product before recording a single frame.

-This isn’t so much an editing tip as it is a tip to remain sane: if you’re stitching together a video made of lots of little clips, digging through a single bucket full of randomly named files is just going to drive you up the wall.
-Before you even think about the editing process, go through the footage and label all files properly to reflect the scene and the take, then drop them in folders separated by theme, and organise them in such a way that you can find them quickly, as you need them.
+This isn’t so much an editing tip as advice for how to remain sane: if you’re stitching together a video made of lots of short clips, digging through a bucket full of randomly named files is going to drive you up the wall.
+Before you even think about editing, go through your footage and label the files properly to reflect the scene and take, then pop them in folders separated by theme, and organise them in such a way that you can find them quickly, as you need them.